AustinCodingAcademy/temp-101-ebook/ebook-folder/docs/preCourse/letsWriteSomeCode.md

 The Img tag just needs the `src=` property filled in with a URL so that it knows where find the image.

 That's it!
 We're done with the HTML.
-It still looks a little plain, but now we need to transform the look of it with CSS...
+It still looks a little plain...let's learn how to use CSS to transform the look of it!!

-=== "HTML Code"
+=== "the HTML"

     ```html
     <main id="box">